Dr. Neelakshi Majumdar

 Research Assistant

-Jesse Pham is a sophomore honors student in Mechanical Engineering at the University of Arkansas.
+Jesse Pham is a junior honors student in Mechanical Engineering at the University of Arkansas.
 He is from Fort Smith, Arkansas.
 His current research interests are the design of airframes, risk assessment, and propulsion systems in the Aerospace industries.
 Jesse is also a recipient of the Honors College Research Grant to conduct his research with the ASYST Lab.
 He has also received the Dean’s and Chancellor’s awards for the 2023–2024 academic year, and has received the Grant T. White Scholarship and the University of Arkansas Alumni Scholarship.
 Apart from studies, he likes playing video games, hunting, cooking, and creating plans to spend time with family and friends.

 Cole Kessman